Budget Management

 Open the approved budget to see:

-• All line items and amounts
+• All line items with Budget, Actual, and Variance columns

 • Approval date and approver